kaacuna20/webscraping-construction-companies/README.md

 <h4 align="justify">
-      In the Atlantico department - Colombia, there are many housing projects, where people of all classes can get their own home, but the information is not centered  in one company, each company has its information in own website, and to see webside by website is boring.
+      In the Atlantico department - Colombia, there are many housing projects, where people of all classes can get their own home, but the information is not centered  in one company, each company has its information in own website, and to see website by website is boring.
 </h4>
 <h4 align="justify">
       Knowing that, I investigated the main companies that are developing housing projects in Atlantico and start to scrap the data like name, type,